camunda/camunda-docs/howtos/moving-content.md

-# Guide to Moving Content
+# Guide to moving content

 Our docs are always changing, and sometimes we move content to be better organized.
 When we move content, we must intentionally preserve the connection between a document's old location and its new location.
 We do this in two ways: